Dorell Wright: Beikong Fly Dragons (2015–2016)

 On August 17, 2015, Wright signed with the Beikong Fly Dragons of the Chinese Basketball Association.
 In 37 games for the Dragons, he averaged 24.3 points, 7.5 rebounds, 2.5 assists and 2.0 steals per game.

 Return to the Heat (2016)

 On April 12, 2016, Wright signed with the Miami Heat, returning to the franchise for a second stint.
 On April 17, Wright checked in during the final minutes of a 123–91 win over the Charlotte Hornets in Game 1 of the first round of the playoffs.
 He received a standing ovation from what remained of the home crowd.
 In his first appearance for the Heat in six years, he scored eight points on 3-of-3 shooting.

+Wright's final NBA game was Game 7 of the 2016 Eastern Conference Semifinals on May 15, 2016, in a 89–116 loss to the Toronto Raptors.
+This was the only game of the series that Wright played in and he played for 2 and half minutes (substituting in at the very end of the 4th quarter for Goran Dragic).
+Wright recorded 2 points and 1 rebound.

 On September 26, 2016, Wright signed with the Los Angeles Clippers, but was waived on October 12 after appearing in two preseason games.